okcoders/ok-coders-spring-2015/00-preparation/00-02-mac-setup.md

 Macintosh Instructions
 ====

-You must be running Mac OS 10.8 Mountain Lion or Mac OS 10.9 Mavericks.
+You must be running Mac OS 10.8 Mountain Lion or better, including Yosemite.
 Check what version of the Mac OS you have installed by clicking on the Apple menu item at the top left of your screen and selecting *About this Mac*.

 If you must upgrade your computer, follow the instructions at [apple.com/osx/how-to-upgrade](http://www.apple.com/osx/how-to-upgrade/).